xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2019.25 May 11, 2019
+   -- bug (dkulp)   Better handling if other FPP discovery nodes are found that aren't FPP (like ESPixelSticks) -- bug (dkulp)   Try to detect if "null" hostnames would appear in FPP Connect and ignore 2019.25 May 11, 2019
    -- enh (keith)   Add some extra modes to VU Meter that act like timing mark controlled sweeps for arches -- bug (keith)   Fix punctuation at word level of lyric tracks prevents phoneme breakdown